Ruth Bader Ginsburg On Love And Other Things

 "Marty had a wonderful sense of humor, as you know," Ginsburg said.

-Justice Ginsburg is reminded of Marty every day, especially, she said, when the newspaper arrives.
+Ginsburg is reminded of Marty every day, especially, she said, when the newspaper arrives.

-"He was my clipping service with the New York Times and the [Washington] Post," she said.
+"He was my clipping service with The New York Times and The [Washington] Post," she said.
 "I miss him every morning, because I have no one to go through the paper and pick out what I should read."

 Now with him gone, Justice Ginsburg cherishes Marty's memory.
-But, to get by, she has dove into her work at the court.
+But, to get by, she has dived into her work at the court.

 "The work is really what saved me," she said, "because I had to concentrate on reading the brief doing a draft of an opinion, and I knew that had to get done.
 So I had to get past whatever my aches and pains were.
 Just do the job."

-Note: A previous version of this story incorrectly said Ruth Bader Ginsburg has multiple daughters.
-She has one daughter and one son.